xuankimtran/docs-1/pages/katalon-studio/docs/intro-record-windows.md

 permalink: katalon-studio/docs/intro-record-windows.html
 ---

-> Starting with **Katalon Studio version 7.0**, you can record a test on a Windows desktop application.
+> Starting in **Katalon Studio version 7.0**, you can record a test on a Windows desktop application.

 ## Windows Action Recorder